Buffett111/41147004S/README.md

-# Simple Client-Server Application
+# Advanced Client-Server Application

-This project demonstrates a simple client-server application using sockets for network communication.
-The server can handle multiple clients, allowing them to register, log in, and send text messages.
+This project demonstrates an advanced client-server application using sockets for network communication.
+The server can handle multiple clients, allowing them to register, log in, and communicate with each other.
+Clients can send text messages, transfer files, and even stream video with other users.
+The application leverages OpenSSL for secure communication and OpenCV for video streaming capabilities.

 ## Prerequisites